cranotes/interview/README.md

 I complete the remainder of my report in the plane or when I get to my hotel.
 As a result I usually have my report in within the 2nd or 3rd business day and finalized by the 5th business day.

 Have you ever missed a deadline?

-NO
+No, I am very organized and as a result I have never missed a deadline.

 ```